metzgr/pgov-cover-sheet-reader/README.md

 #### Editing the text blocks that populate the summary report

 Throughout the summary report template documents, there are placeholders that are replaced by text blocks that are dynamically populated with information specific to the report.
 The templates for these text blocks are all pulled from a spreadsheet, `text_block_templates.xlsx`, which can be found in the directory [src/resources/templates](https://github.com/jasondamico/pgov-cover-sheet-reader/tree/jasondamico/update-readme/src/resources/templates).

+Please edit the text fields in the spreadsheet as you see fit to reword the generated text blocks.
+Note that bolding and italicizing in the text fields can be done by Markdown conventions:

+- To **bold** a string of characters, place **\*\*double asterisks\*\*** around them.
+- To *italicize* a string of characters, place *\*single asterisks\** around them.

-Each column of the spreadsheet has a specific purpose:
+Note that each column of the spreadsheet has a specific purpose:

 - `Template Document`: the name of the template document where this text template will be generated
 - `Variable Name`: The variable in the template report which will be filled with the text block. **Please do not change this field**, but instead use it as a reference.